Goal of Lab 6:

 • For each fricative:

-• Take a screenshot of the spectral slice and paste it into your lab Word document.
-(If you can’t remember how to do this, refer to in in LAB 1 Figure 1.10).
+• Take a screenshot of the spectral slice and paste it into your lab document.
 Be sure to give the spectral slice an appropriate title.

 • Note down the spectral peak in Table 6.2: the frequency or frequencies around which most of the energy is centered, i.e. the highest amplitude frequencies (the highest peaks)

-• Note down the amplitude of the peak frequency or frequencies in Table 6.2 (this is the amplitude of those noted down in the previous bullet point).
-Note that the positive dB values are louder than the negative dB values
+• Note down the amplitude of the peak frequency in Table 6.2 (this is the amplitude of the frequency noted in the previous bullet point).
+Note that the positive dB values are louder than the negative dB values.

 TIP: